 School waste study

-The six schools (two elementary, two middle, and two high schools) represented both urban and suburban areas.
-These schools were chosen in part because the waste generated by them was likely to be similar to other public schools statewide.
+Six schools (two elementary, two middle, and two high schools) participated in the study.
+The six schools represented both urban and suburban areas.
+These schools were chosen in part because the waste generated by them was likely to be similar to other public schools statewide

-The waste was sorted into 19 different categories.
+Garbage, recycling, and organic materials from the six schools were collected for two days and identified by school, waste stream, and the day it was generated.
+Collected waste was then sorted into 19 material categories.
 This allowed analysis of total waste generation and composition, as well as contamination of recycling and organics composting, and capture rates for recycling and composting programs at all of the schools.

 - Over 78% of school waste could be diverted from the trash to organics composting and container/paper recycling collection programs.